thapaBurg/thapaday02/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Welcome to my site
+      text: Welcome
       color: text-dark
       type: TitleBlock
     subtitle: Subtitle goes here
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      Dr. Samrat Thapa is a professor at the University of Lynchburg with over 10 years of teaching experience in the United States.
+His 20 years of experience as a student and professor in the United States make him one of the most qualified people you will meet to advise you on University admissions and how to succeed in the United States.
     actions:
       - label: Get started
         altText: ''